RosboneMako/MakoThump/README.md

 MAKO THUMP<br />
 Large speaker cabinets are resonant boxes.
 They usually create a low freq boost around 150 - 200 Hz.
-Speakers will also being to go into a compression state at very high volumes.
+Speakers will also begin to go into a compression state at very high volumes.
 To emulate these two things, we create a 150 Hz low pass filter and pass it thru a distortion stage.
-By adding Thump and reducing the low bass with the EQ, you can tweak a much more lively sound.
+This is then mixed with the original signal.By adding Thump and reducing the low bass with the EQ, you can tweak a much more lively sound.

 CORE PROCESSING<br />
 The audio process that does the work is called:<br />